comegrant/dbt_docs_test/projects/data-model/transform/models/silver/cms/_cms__docs.md

 {% docs column__loyalty_event_id %}

-This is the primary key of the loylaty events in CMS.
+The unique id of the loyalty event in the CMS database.

+{% enddocs %}

+{% docs column__loyalty_event_name %}

+The name of the loyalty event.

 {% enddocs %}